D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 What is the D7 Visa?

 The D7 Visa, sometimes called Portugal Passive Income Visa (or inaccurately, the Portugal retirement visa) is a type of Portuguese residency visa specifically designed for foreigners who wish to obtain Portuguese residency to reside in Portugal based on their regular, passive income.
 The income can be derived from pensions, rental income, dividends, or other passive income sources.
 It cannot include a salary or an income that you work for.
+The D7 Visa is governed by Portuguese law, which outlines the necessary criteria and guidelines for a successful application.

 Who Qualifies for the D7 Passive Income Visa?